-Older drivers are some of the safest on our roads.
+Older drivers are among the safest on our roads.

-As we age, however, information processing can slow and eyesight may decline.
-Most drivers adapt by avoiding night driving, rush hours, and complex or unfamiliar roads.
+As we age, information processing can slow and eyesight can decline.
+Many drivers adapt by avoiding night driving, rush hour, and complex or unfamiliar routes.

-Cognitive impairment plays a significant part in reducing driving skills and concerns from others usually go hand in hand with a decrease in cognitive abilities.
+Cognitive impairment plays a significant part in reducing driving skills.
+Concerns from family members usually go hand in hand with a decrease in cognitive abilities such as short term memory.

-Do you have concerns about a driver with cognitive impairment?
+Do you have concerns about a driver with possible cognitive impairment?

 You may find that it is difficult to get the support you need.